darthsebulba04/homeassistant/README.md

 Manual switches and controls in the event things go wrong.

 ### Sleep
-Internal control for when sleeping so things don't happen in the middle of the night that aren't supposed to.
+Internal control for when sleeping, so things don't happen in the middle of the night that aren't supposed to.

 ### States
 Implements [Nonbinary Presence Detection] for easy, yet powerful, presence detection.